Last Revised: 18 Sep 2020 Written by Veloxity CRM Time Estimate: About 5 minutes to read. Version 2.0

 How can I use Advanced Search?

-You are looking at a screenshot of Creating an Advanced Search:
+You are looking at a screenshot of Creating a Search Term in Advanced Search:

 Figure 2.
 Creating an Advanced Search.